mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_skus

-<p>Returns a list of your SKUs.
-The SKUs are returned sorted by creation date, with the most recently created SKUs appearing first.</p>
+Returns a list of your SKUs.
+The SKUs are returned sorted by creation date, with the most recently created SKUs appearing first.

 <details><summary>Parameters</summary>